-Chris Tecklenburg completed the Ice House Entrepreneurship Program in Reno County during the Fall of 2018.
-Here he talks about the impact that this program has had on him and how it has helped him work toward launching his business, Tecklenburg Farms.
+Terry Trout completed the Ice House Entrepreneurship Program in Montgomery County during the Fall of 2012.
+Here he talks about the impact that this program has had on the growth of his business.